Tapered Annual Allowance

 First, your threshold income must be calculated.
 If this is over £200,000 for the current tax year, then you can move on to working out your adjusted income.
 If your adjusted income is over £240,000 AND your threshold income is over £200,000, your annual allowance begins to taper.
 For every £2 that your adjusted income exceeds £240,000, £1 of your annual allowance is lost.
 However, the lowest that it can be reduced to is £4,000.

 For example, someone with an adjusted income of £300,000 would have an annual allowance of £10,000.
 Someone with an adjusted income of £400,000 would have an annual allowance of £4,000, as this is the minimum that it can be tapered to.
+This minimum tapered annual allowance of £4,000 applies to individuals with an adjusted income exceeding the set thresholds, highlighting its significance in calculating pension contributions and carry-forward provisions.

 What is threshold income?

-This can also be known as net income.
+Income tax can also be known as net income.
 Threshold income looks at all your taxable income minus certain deductions.
 As a reminder, threshold income must be above £200,000 for the tapered annual allowance to apply.

 The various aspects used to calculate your threshold income are: